 Grove Collaborative Holdings, Inc., a public benefit corporation, (formerly known as Virgin Group Acquisition Corp.
 II) and its wholly owned subsidiaries (collectively, the "Company" or "Grove") is a digital-first, sustainability-oriented consumer products innovator specializing in the development and sale of household, personal care, beauty and other consumer products with an environmental focus and headquartered in San Francisco, California.
-In the United States, the Company sells its products through two channels: a direct-to-consumer ("DTC") platform at www.grove.co and the Company's mobile applications, where the Company sells products from Grove-owned brands ("Grove Brands") and third-parties, and the retail channel into which the Company sell products from Grove-owned brands are free from the harmful chemicals identified in the Company's "anti-ingredient" list and designs form factors and product packaging that reduces plastic waste and improves the environmental impact of the categories in which the Company operates.
+In the United States, the Company sells its products through two channels: a direct-to-consumer ("DTC") platform at www.grove.co and the Company's mobile applications, where the Company sells products from Grove-owned brands ("Grove Brands") and third-parties, and the retail channel into which the Company sell products from Grove-owned brands at wholesale.
+The Company develops and sells natural products that are free from the harmful chemicals identified in the Company's "anti-ingredient" list and designs form factors and product packaging that reduces plastic waste and improves the environmental impact of the categories in which the Company operates.
 The Company also purchases environmental offsets that have made it the first plastic neutral retailer in the world, and we plan to become 100% plastic-free by 2025.
 Grove Collaborative, Inc. (herein referred to as "Legacy Grove"), the Company's accounting predecessor, was incorporated in Delaware in 2016.

 On June 16, 2022 (the "Closing Date"), the Company consummated the previously-announced transactions contemplated by the Agreement and Plan of Merger, dated December 7, 2021, amended and restated on March 31, 2022 (the "Merger Agreement"), among Virgin Group Acquisition Corp.
 II, a blank check company incorporated as a Cayman Islands exempt company in 2020 ("VGAC II"), Treehouse Merger Sub, Inc. ("VGAC II Merger Sub I"), Treehouse Merger Sub II, LLC ("VGAC II Merger Sub II"), and Legacy Grove ("the Merger").
 In connection with the Merger, VGAC II changed its jurisdiction of incorporation from the Cayman Islands to the State of Delaware and changed its name to Grove Collaborative Holdings, Inc (the "Domestication"), a public benefit corporation.
-On the Closing Date, VGAC Merger Sub II merged with and into Legacy Grove with Legacy Grove being the surviving corporation and a wholly-owned subsidiary of the Company (the "Initial Merger"), and, immediately following the Initial Merger, Grove coased, and Merger Sub II continued as the surviving company and a wholly-owned subsidiary of the Company and changed its name to Grove Collaborative, Inc.(together with the Merger and the Domestication, the "Business Combination").
+On the Closing Date, VGAC Merger Sub II merged with and into Legacy Grove with Legacy Grove being the surviving corporation and a wholly-owned subsidiary of the Company (the "Initial Merger"), and, immediately following the Initial Merger, and as part of the same overall transaction as the Initial Merger, Legacy Grove merged with and into VGAC Merger Sub II, the separate corporate existence of Legacy Grove ceased, and Merger Sub II continued as the surviving company and a wholly-owned subsidiary of the Company and changed its name to Grove Collaborative, Inc. (together with the Merger and the Domestication, the "Business Combination").